rsokl/Learning_Python/Python/intro.rst

 About Me
 --------
 I started learning to use Python in graduate school for my physics research, and I was *so* bad at using it.
 Fortunately, one of my labmates was more experienced and had the good sense to tell me that my code and work flow was terrible.
 He pointed me to tooling, style guides, and documentation pages so that I could improve (I'd like to think that this resource would have been a huge help to me back then).
-I've been coding in Python for at least six years now, and I've taken to following the language, along with its new features and changes, quite closely.
+I've been coding in Python for at least eight years now, and I've taken to following the language, along with its new features and changes, quite closely.
 Currently I do machine learning research, and have served as a core developer for a machine learning library.
 I also love to teach, so this has been a fun project for me to take on!